jessepav/lacygoill-wiki-backup/vim/vim9.md

 You have to remember that an error can  be raised at compile time or at runtime, and that the latter step occurs after the former.

+Check whether the error message contains the keyword "processing" or "compiling":

+    Error detected while processing ...
+                         ^--------^

+    Error detected while compiling ...
+                         ^-------^

-To be sure, write `:defcompile` at the end of your script.
+Or, write `:defcompile` at the end of your script.

 ---